Billionaire Profile

 Lillian Goldman Charitable Trust

-Trustee of the Lillian Goldman Charitable Trust.
+Trustee for the Lillian Goldman Charitable Trust.

 Amy P. Goldman Foundation